afontcu/afontcu.dev/content/blog/wip/index.md

 Yes, folks, this is obvious.
 Nobody would expect that adding more customers would make things faster, right?

 ![Increasing the input of the system won't make it faster!](./pic2.png)

-There are only two ways to reduce the time spent by customers in our shop:
+In fact, we discovered that there are only two ways to reduce the time spent by our customers:

-1. Reduce the total amount of customers waiting, or
+1. Reduce the total amount of customers waiting in the shop, or
 2. Increase the rate at which they get out.

 ## We've known this for ages

 Yes, we have!

+It is 100% logical.

 Then, **why do we keep managing software development teams by doing the exact opposite?**